CoreOffice/CoreXLSX/README.md

 ## Contributing

+For development work and for running the tests in Xcode you need to run `carthage bootstrap` in the root directory of the cloned repository first.
+Then you can open the `CoreXLSX.xcodeproj` from the same directory and select the `CoreXLSXmacOS` scheme.
+This is the only scheme that has the tests set up, but you can also build any other scheme (e.g. `CoreXLSXiOS`) to make sure it builds on other platforms.

+If you prefer not to work with Xcode, the project fully supports SwiftPM and the usual workflow with `swift build` and `swift test` should work for you as usual.

+### Code of Conduct

 This project adheres to the [Contributor Covenant Code of Conduct](https://github.com/MaxDesiatov/CoreXLSX/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report